-Paul Kueterman begins his third year as head swimming and diving coach and aquatics coordinator at Siena College.
+Paul Kueterman begins his fifth year as head swimming and diving coach and aquatics coordinator at Siena College.
+In his first four seasons, Kueterman has guided the Saints to a 32-27-3 (.540) overall record including an impressive 9-2 in MAAC meets.

 In his second season with the program, Kueterman guided the Saints to their fifth straight winning season with a 9-7 overall record.
 Siena finished seventh at the MAAC Championships and was honored by the College Swimming Coaches Association of America with Scholar All American status.